Condensed, edited version taken from my blog.

 Fan-bloody-tastic

-Posted : 15 years, 11 months ago on 18 November 2008 08:13 (A review of Kingkiller Chronicles 1: The Name of the Wind)It’s rare I come across a book that I wish to read again.
+Posted : 16 years ago on 18 November 2008 08:13 (A review of Kingkiller Chronicles 1: The Name of the Wind)It’s rare I come across a book that I wish to read again.
 To me there are two different types of re-reading a book.
 One the type where you’ll read a book again at some later date, which goes without saying, especially when it’s a favourite book.
 It’s a common practice to read a favourite book more then once but it’s usually with other books being read in between.
 In this case I mean the second type; reading a book, finishing it only to want to read it again the second time straight afterwards.
 No picking up another novel and having a break from it or waiting for a period of time before revisiting that book again.
 That is the rarity for me and that’s the urge I have with The Name Of The Wind.

 There’s more then one reason for that.
 First of all is the usual absorption with a story and not wanting to leave it’s world behind for any amount of time.
 You’ve fallen in love with the characters, the plot, the world if it’s a fantasy or alternate universe, the sayings, the unique names of places and people etc. Secondly for how the story is written, it’s style can lull you, it can whisk you away with it’s depth of detail and cleverness with words.